Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/crashd.md

-# Using crashd to retrieve diagnostics from your AWS cluster
+# Using crashd to retrieve diagnostics

 Crashd is a diagnostics tool that will gather logs and additional information regarding your cluster and bundle them so that you can include this as an artifact for a support case or troubleshooting.

+>Note: Currently crashd is only supported for vSphere and AWS.
+Examples for both are listed in separate sections below.

+## For TKG on AWS

 The following lab walks through a series of commands that can be used to retrieve crashd data from TKG on AWS.
 There is an added complexity here in that the AWS setup includes a bastion hosts to get to cluster nodes.

 ```bash
 export CRASHD_VERSION=v0.3.2+vmware.2